 Ever feel like your house is too small?
 Too cheap?
-Not made from the right kinds of materials?
+Not made from the right materials?
 Not enough for the expectations of the people around you?
-Dreading your high school reunion and the inevitable questions about where you’re living, followed by requests to see pictures of “the house”?
-Wondering if you should substitute some clippings from Architectural Digest for your actual abode to deflect the inevitable raised eyebrow?
+Or perhaps you don’t have a house at all, opting to rent an apartment because you don’t want to be tied to a mortgage (or can’t afford a down payment in the first place).
 You’re not alone.
-When having the right kind of house is the ultimate sign of keeping up with the Joneses, it’s easy to feel ashamed of where you live—and it’s easy for other people to use that against you.
+When owning a home —the right kind of home— is the ultimate sign of keeping up with the Joneses, it’s easy to feel ashamed of where you live … and it’s easy for others to use that against you.

 Many of us have encountered snobby attitudes about housing in our lives.
 If you live in a trailer or prefabricated house, for example, you’ve probably been told your house is cheap, with the implication that you’re cheap too.
-Such homes are common targets for shaming because of their size in a country where the bigger a house is, the better it’s deemed to be, and their building materials are also held against them, as though concrete counter tops and wood are the be-all and end-all of housing.
-Small apartments in buildings without sufficiently exotic or interesting architecture are common targets for house shaming too; it’s okay to have a small studio in a 1920s building with “charm,” but not a one-bedroom in a set of 1980s block apartments.
+Such homes are common targets for shaming because of their size in a country where the bigger a house is, the better it’s deemed to be.
+Small apartments in buildings without sufficiently exotic or interesting architecture are common targets for house shaming too; it’s okay to have a studio in a 1920s building with “charm,” but not a one-bedroom in a set of 1980s block apartments.

 +Related: How to make a box-type home feel homey